csc-training/csc-env-eff/slides/01_logging_in.md

 # Connecting to CSC Computers {.title}

-This topic is about how to login on CSC supercomputers with ssh and NoMachine.
+This topic is about how to login on CSC supercomputers with ssh and Web Interface.

 <div class="column">
 ![](https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-sa.png)